stormpath/stormpath-documentation/source/005_auth_n.rst

 When using OAuth 2.0, the Access Token and Refresh Token are returned in the same response during the token exchange, this is called an **Access Token Response**.

-How to Use Stormpath for Token-Based Authentication
+Using Stormpath for Token-Based Authentication
 ---------------------------------------------------

 Stormpath can be used to generate, manage, check, and revoke both Access and Refresh Tokens.
 Before diving in, let's talk about configuration.